 Will it be Weatherproof Enough?

 In order to perform well against tricky conditions, a winter jacket should have a weatherproof outer shell.
-The outer shell of a winter jacket is your protection from the elements so having a waterproof or water-repellent treatment (DWR coating) is essential to surviving cold rainy winters.
+The outer shell of a winter jacket is your protection from the elements—having a waterproof or water-repellent treatment (DWR coating) is essential to surviving cold, rainy winters.

 Jackets with a GORE-TEX outer shell will be the most weatherproof and stand up best in wetter climates.
 If you experience wet winters with milder temperatures and lots of rain and slush, a winter jacket with a GORE-TEX outer shell is your best option.

-Winter jackets that have a DWR coating will still hold up well in wet weather but will not be as water-resistant as a jacket that features a GORE-TEX membrane.
+Winter jackets with a DWR coating hold up well in wet weather, but will not be as water-resistant as a jacket that features a GORE-TEX membrane.
 If you are living in a region where the winters are cold and snowy and you don’t see too many wet, slushy days, then a jacket with DWR coating should do the trick.

 Body heat has a number of escape routes when you’re wearing a jacket.
 While breathability is important, keeping the warmth in is essential.
 A hood, in addition to providing extra coverage, is designed to keep you warm.
 Depending on the jacket, the hood will have insulation to maintain warmth.